mdditt2000/kubernetes-1-18/cis 1.14/QuickStartGuideNode.md

 Specify what resources are configured with the following three options.
 This guide is using user-defined configmap

-* manageRoutes = "manage-routes", false, specify whether or not to manage Route resources")
+* manageRoutes = "manage-routes", false, specify whether or not to manage Route resources
-* manageIngress = "manage-ingress", false, specify whether or not to manage Ingress resources")
+* manageIngress = "manage-ingress", false, specify whether or not to manage Ingress resources
-* manageConfigMaps = "manage-configmaps", true, specify whether or not to manage ConfigMap resources")
+* manageConfigMaps = "manage-configmaps", true, specify whether or not to manage ConfigMap resources

 ## Create CIS Controller, BIG-IP credentials and RBAC Authentication